GautamRaj-12/obsidian-git-sync/node-express-ts/node-express-ts setup.md

 	- Let's run it again
 	  ![[Pasted image 20240826165455.png]]
 	- There is again an error saying that *Unkown file extension ts.* That's because it needs a JS file, not a TS file.
-	- So we need to transp
+	- So we need to transpile our ts file.
+8. `npx tsc --init`